Skip to content

 # Etherscan api key for querying the state machine's native token price.

-# Do not that ethereum and all it's L2's use ETH as the native token
+# Do not that ethereum and all its L2's use ETH as the native token

 # So they can all share the same key gotten from etherscan.